aws/aws-appsync-community/learn/altconf.md

 ## Build a Swift app
 We are getting close to time so here's homework.
 Build a Swift app that displays the volume of the coffee carafe.
 Subscribe to the change notification to update the volume in real-time.
 You can base your solution on the [AWS AppSync sample app for iOS](https://github.com/aws-samples/aws-mobile-appsync-events-starter-ios).

 Post a link to your app by [creating an issue](https://github.com/aws/aws-appsync-community/issues/) at [awsappsync.dev](https://awsappsync.dev).
-We will send every contributor a free t-shirt!

 ## Feedback